-One mechanism that can achieve this goal is to add a new class initialisation hook, modelled directly on the existing explicit class decorators, but defined in the class body or in a parent class, rather than being part of the class definition header.
+One mechanism that can achieve this goal is to add a new implicit class decoration hook, modelled directly on the existing explicit class decorators, but defined in the class body or in a parent class, rather than being part of the class definition header.

 Specifically, it is proposed that class definitions be able to provide a class initialisation hook as follows:

-class Example: def __init_class__(cls): # This is invoked after the class is created, but before any # explicit decorators are called # The usual super() mechanisms are used to correctly support # multiple inheritance.
+class Example: def __autodecorate__(cls): # This is invoked after the class is created, but before any # explicit decorators are called # The usual super() mechanisms are used to correctly support # multiple inheritance.
 The class decorator style signature helps # ensure that invoking the parent class is as simple as possible. cls = super().__autodecorate__() return cls

-This general proposal is not a new idea (it was first suggested for inclusion in the language definition more than 10 years ago , and a similar mechanism has long been supported by Zope's ExtensionClass ), but the situation has changed sufficiently in recent years that the idea is worth reconsidering for inclusion as a native language feature.
+This general proposal is not a new idea (it was first suggested for inclusion in the language definition more than 10 years ago, and a similar mechanism has long been supported by Zope's ExtensionClass), but the situation has changed sufficiently in recent years that the idea is worth reconsidering for inclusion as a native language feature.

 In addition, the introduction of the metaclass __prepare__ method in PEP 3115 allows a further enhancement that was not possible in Python 2: this PEP also proposes that type.__prepare__ be updated to accept a factory function as a namespace keyword-only argument.
 If present, the value provided as the namespace argument will be called without arguments to create the result of type.__prepare__ instead of using a freshly created dictionary instance.
 For example, the following will use an ordered dictionary as the class namespace:

-class OrderedExample(namespace=collections.OrderedDict): def __init_class__(cls): # cls.__dict__ is still a read-only proxy to the class namespace, # but the underlying storage is an OrderedDict instance
+class OrderedExample(namespace=collections.OrderedDict): def __autodecorate__(cls): # cls.__dict__ is still a read-only proxy to the class namespace, # but the underlying storage is an OrderedDict instance